2023 Best Behavioral Science Schools in the Middle Atlantic Region

 Our 2023 rankings named University of Pennsylvania the best school in the Middle Atlantic Region for behavioral science students.
 Located in the city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.

-Full Behavioral Science at University of Pennsylvania Report
+Read full report on Behavioral Science at University of Pennsylvania

-Full Behavioral Science at University of Baltimore Report
+Read full report on Behavioral Science at University of Baltimore

-Johns Hopkins University did quite well in this year’s ranking of the best schools for behavioral science students.
-It came in at #6 on the list.
-Johns Hopkins is a very large private not-for-profit school located in the large city of Baltimore.
+With a ranking of #6, Johns Hopkins University did quite well on this year’s best schools for behavioral science students.
+Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.

 Behavioral Science majors at Johns Hopkins take out an average of $15,500 in student loans while working on their egree.